 The task of maintaining and improving the standard of clinical care is especially difficult at a time when budgets are constrained.
 Significant attention has been given to the development of metrics and diagnostic tools to identify the scale of improvement opportunities in the NHS and to developing skills in delivering quality improvement in frontline services.
 However, there has been relatively little focus on the challenges that face frontline leaders who want to deliver better-value services.

 What we did

-Building on recent work around productivity, better value, quality improvement and tackling variations in clinical care, we are beginning a new project to understand the challenges that frontline clinical, operational and managerial leaders encounter in pursuing better-value health care.
+Building on recent work around productivity, better value, quality improvement and tackling variations in clinical care, we worked to understand the challenges that frontline clinical, operational and managerial leaders encounter in pursuing better-value health care.

-- to collect and describe a range of different approaches to delivering better value in clinical services
+- collect and describe a range of different approaches to delivering better value in clinical services

-- to identify the common problems that arise in implementation and how these can be resolved.
+- identify the common problems that arise in implementation and how these can be resolved.